dougbthompson/GettingAndCleaningData_Project/CodeBook.md

 ## tidy_data_set_averages.txt (94KB)

-This contains the final output of mean values per (subject,activity), the values have also been rounded to 4 decimal places.
+This contains the final output of mean values per subject, activity, measurement.

+The values have also been rounded to 4 decimal places.

 You can see a sample of the data, in the file results.txt